pantheon-systems/documentation/source/content/guides/secure-development/05-two-factor-authentication.md

 anchorid: two-factor-authentication
 ---

-This section provides information on you can use Two-factor authentication (TFA) to keep your sites secure.
+This section provides information on how you can use Two-factor authentication (TFA) to keep your sites secure.

 TFA is a security practice that requires your website users to provide a secondary form of authentication in addition to their standard username and password.